How to Complete the ACORD Statement of No Loss Form – ACORD 37

 Consider a construction firm whose General Liability insurance policy renewal was inadvertently overlooked, resulting in a five-day gap without coverage.
 Before reinstating the policy, the carrier requires an ACORD statement of no loss.
 Accurately completing this liability insurance no loss form is vital for quickly restoring coverage and ensuring no hidden claims occurred during this gap in liability coverage.

-Best Practices for Insurance Professionals - No Loss Form
+Best Practices for Insurance Professionals on the Statement of - No Loss Form (ACORD 37)

 • Clearly educate insured parties about the purpose and implications of signing the insurance no loss declaration.